A Guess Isn’t Good Enough for a Jury

 Psychiatrically, a Personality Disorder is a diagnostic condition in which the individual’s personality is pathological or medically significant.

-Dr. Adhia has treated and diagnosed Impulse Disorders.
+Dr. Adhia has treated and diagnosed Impulse Disorders which are not Personality Disorders.
+Personality Disorders like Borderline Personality Disorder may accompany impulsive behavior.
 Impulse Disorders are evidenced by a lack of control over emotions and behavior.

 PPD is better described as a closely-held belief system that is not based in reality.